mailcheck/mailcheck-objectivec/README.md

  @"full":    @"test@hotmail.com"}
 ```

 Check the MailcheckDemo or the GHUnit tests in TestMailcheck.m for more usage examples.
-You can run the tests by loading the demo project and selecting the Tests target.
+You can run the tests by loading the demo project and selecting the Tests scheme.